ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 !!! note "Versioning and autosave"

-    Whenever you edit a Content item, a [new version](content_versions.md) is created in the repository.
+    Whenever you edit a content item, a [new version](content_versions.md) is created in the repository.

-    To help you preserve your work, [[= product_name =]] saves drafts of Content items automatically.
+    To help you preserve your work, [[= product_name =]] saves drafts of content items automatically.
     For more information, see [Autosave](content_versions.md#autosave).

-##### Upload multiple Content items
+##### Upload multiple content items

-When you view the Content item details in the Content Tree, you can upload files such as images, videos, PDF documents, and so on.
+When you view the content item details in the Content Tree, you can upload files such as images, videos, PDF documents, and so on.
-This way you can add multiple sub-items without editing the original Content item.
+This way you can add multiple sub-items without editing the original content item.
-To do it, on the Content item details screen, in the **Sub-items** tab, click **Upload** and choose all items that you want to upload.
+To do it, on the content item details screen, in the **Sub-items** tab, click **Upload** and choose all items that you want to upload.
-When a file is uploaded with multi-file upload, it is automatically stored in a Field of the Content item.
+When a file is uploaded with multi-file upload, it is automatically stored in a Field of the content item.

 !!! note